sarajimenez/GSCN_workshop_2024/README.md

 ## Material

-The data for each session can be found [here](https://drive.google.com/drive/folders/1mD36tCwFMJ5g4Fh5p5nptDXy_ObmK7ww?usp=sharing)
+The data for each session can be found [here](https://drive.google.com/drive/folders/1mD36tCwFMJ5g4Fh5p5nptDXy_ObmK7ww?usp=sharing).
+Material for the workshop has been adapted from the [single-cell best practices book](https://www.sc-best-practices.org/preamble.html), a live project from the Theis lab.
+Recordings of previous single-cell RNA seq data analysis workshops can be found [here](https://www.youtube.com/playlist?list=PL4rcQcNPLZxWQQH7LlRBMkAo5NWuHX1e3).

 ## Session-1